 Icicle Mushroom Facts

 - Perhaps most notably, the distinctive term Icicle Mushroom serves as the common name for any of the fungi in the genus Hericium.
 Regardless of its unusual appearance, though, all known members of this genus remain edible, though tastes differ.

 - The common name understandably derives from the obvious resemblance of its structure to hanging icicles, or, in the minds of some, cave-based stalactites.
 For the moment, researchers classify a total of four species within this fascinating genus.

 - The different members of this interesting genus also bear other, rather colorful, common names.
 These distinctive monikers include the lion’s mane, the bear’s head, and the monkey’s head, to go along with their respective scientific names.

 Icicle Mushroom Physical Description

-Given that there multiple forms of the Icicle Mushroom exist, one fact understandably stands out.
+Given that multiple forms of the Icicle Mushroom exist, one fact understandably stands out.
 That’s because certain physical differences quite naturally exist between them.
 Some of these characteristics nevertheless remain true to them all.

 Firstly, the stalk of the fascinating mushroom variety itself remains relatively short.
 Secondly, it most commonly attaches itself to a tree via its spines.
 Mature specimens can also be easily distinguished from other varieties by the numerous drooping spines.